yeralin/BehavioralLPs/README.md

 * How have you applied what you learned?

 ### Answer
+> S:
+> * Year-long project, ABL on Campaign Reporting page
+> * Prior hosting ABL on separate Studies
+>
+> T:
+> * Exposing ABL as a single metric
+> * Metric not aggregatable
+> * 7 different integrations
+>
+> A:
+> * Worked backwards
+> * Got assurance
+> * Continued work for 9 months
+> * Reach final step, SDM is gone
+> * Successor refused
+>
+> R:
+> * Project halted, required escalation
+> * Prolonged discussions
+> * We could add logic, but not scalable/exception
+> * Not our fault, major limitation
+> * I decided to Pivot, surface metics on Studies page
+> * Delivery shifted by 3 months
+> * Managed to release and deliver value
+>
+> Reflection:
+> * Relying solely on verbal assurances
+> * Needed documented consensus and technical feasibility assessment
+> * Now established formal documentation and alignment processes for cross-team collabs
+> * Another lesson, always have contingency plan for large scale projects

 **S:**
 * My team had a year-long project that involved surfacing Amazon Brand Lift metrics on the main Amazon Ads reporting page
 * There advertisers access all metrics regarding performance of their advertising campaigns.